killercup/materialx/bevy-materialx-importer/README.md

-# Support MaterialX in Bevy
+# Load MaterialX files in Bevy

 This crate adds support to MaterialX (`.mtlx`) files as in Bevy.